 “The Son is the radiance of God’s glory and the exact representation of his being, sustaining all things by his powerful word.
 After he had provided purification for sins, he sat down at the right hand (the position of power and authority) of the Majesty in heaven.”
 (Hebrews 1:3)

 For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who has been tempted in every way, just as we are – yet was without sin.
 Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.
 (Hebrews 4:14-16)

 The Bible includes 66 books written by some 40 authors under the inspiration of the Holy Spirit over a period of 1,500 years.
-Out of the many messianic prophecies (prophecies about the coming Messiah or Christ), the science of probability gives only a one in 10 (a one followed by 157 zeros) chance of any one man fulfilling even forty-eight of these prophecies.
+Out of the many messianic prophecies (prophecies about the coming Messiah or Christ), the science of probability gives only a one in 10 to the 157th (a one followed by 157 zeros) chance of any one man fulfilling even forty-eight of these prophecies.
 Jesus fulfilled sixty major Old Testament messianic prophecies and approximately 270 ramifications.
 He will fulfill additional prophecies relating to his second coming when he returns.
 (Statistics from “A Ready Defense” © by Josh McDowell—”Used by permission of Thomas Nelson, Inc”)